-The automatic tuning systems disclosed in said U.S. Pat.
-15 No. 2,523,791 and U.S. Pat.
-No. 2,745,067 each corresponds to the block diagram shown in FIG. 1.
-In the case of said U.S. Pat.
-No. 3,443,231, two other real quantities representative of an impedance other than the impedance presented signals.
-Thus, the block diagram shown in FIG. 1 is not applicable to the automatic tuning system disclosed in said U.S. Pat.
-No. 3,443,231.
-However, a specialists sees that it is possible to consider that the automatic tuning system disclosed in said U.S. Pat.
-No. 3,443,231 is in fact composed 25 of two automatic tuning systems each corresponding to the block diagram shown in FIG. 1.
+The automatic tuning systems disclosed in said patents No. 2,523,791 and No. 2,745,067 each corresponds to the block diagram shown in Fig. 1.
+In the case of said patent No. 3,443,231, two other real quantities representative of an impedance other than the impedance presented by the user port are also used to obtain the tuning control signals.
+Thus, the block diagram shown in Fig. 1 is not applicable to the automatic tuning system disclosed in said patent No. 3,443,231.
+However, a specialists sees that it is possible to consider that the automatic tuning system disclosed in said patent No. 3,443,231 is in fact composed of two automatic tuning systems each corresponding to the block diagram shown in Fig. 1.

-For instance, in an automatic tuning system disclosed in the U.S. Pat.
-No. 4,493,112, entitled "Antenna Tuner Discriminator", two complex voltages are sensed: a voltage substantially proportional to an incident voltage at the user port, and a voltage substantially proportional to a reflected 55 voltage at the user port.
+For instance, in an automatic tuning system disclosed in the patent of the United States of America No. 4,493,112, entitled "Antenna Tuner Discriminator", two complex voltages are sensed: a voltage substantially proportional to an incident voltage at the user port, and a voltage substantially proportional to a reflected voltage at the user port.
 Using the incident voltage as reference for the phase, a voltage proportional to the real part of the reflected voltage and a voltage proportional to the imaginary part of the reflected voltage are obtained.
-In this apparatus, the real quantities depending on the impedance 60 presented by the user port are the voltage proportional to the real part of the reflected voltage and the voltage proportional to the imaginary part of the reflected voltage.
-In this apparatus, the two real quantities depending on the impedance presented by the user port are substantially equal to zero if 65 and only if the impedance presented by the user port is substantially equal to the wanted impedance.
+In this apparatus, the real quantities depending on the impedance presented by the user port are the voltage proportional to the real part of the reflected voltage and the voltage proportional to the imaginary part of the reflected voltage.
+In this apparatus, the two real quantities depending on the impedance presented by the user port are substantially equal to zero if and only if the impedance presented by the user port is substantially equal to the wanted impedance.

-In the apparatuses disclosed in said U.S. Pat.
-No. 4,356, 458 and U.S. Pat.
-No. 5,225,847, a digital feedback loop involving sequential logic must be used to obtain the tuning control signals and tune the impedance presented by the user port, because the single real quantity depending on the impedance presented by the user port does not provide a full information on the impedance presented by the user port.
+In the apparatuses disclosed in said patents No. 4,356,458 and No. 5,225,847, a digital feedback loop involving sequential logic must be used to obtain the tuning control signals and tune the impedance presented by the user port, because the single real quantity depending on the impedance presented by the user port does not provide a full information on the impedance presented by the user port.
 In the other apparatuses considered above, a faster tuning can be obtained, because two real quantities depending on the impedance presented by the user port provide a full information on the impedance presented by the user port, so that a simple degenerative feedback loop can be used to obtain the tuning control signals and tune the impedance presented by the user port.

-The automatic tuning systems disclosed in said U.S. Pat.
-No. 4,356,458, U.S. Pat.
-No. 4,493,112 and U.S. Pat.
-No. 5,225,847 each corresponds to the block diagram shown in FIG. 1.
+The automatic tuning systems disclosed in said patents No. 4,356,458, No. 4,493,112 and No. 5,225,847 each corresponds to the block diagram shown in Fig. 1.